s2t2/trailmix/README.md

 # Trailmix Solo

-Configures and deploys a [rails](http://guides.rubyonrails.org/) application server to support one or more applications and associated dependencies.
+Configures a production server and deploys one or more [rails](http://guides.rubyonrails.org/) applications.

 ## Usage